 - Descriptor 10: Marine litter does not cause harm

 As part of this assessment, a six-week consultation was carried out.
-The consultation set out proposals for updating the UK Marine Strategy Part 1, published in 2012.
+The consultation set out proposals for updating the UK Marine Strategy Part 1.
 The consultation document also set out revised targets and indicators that will be used over the next 6 years to progress towards achieving GES.

 The Northern Ireland Marine Task Force, through the Environment Links UK (ELUK), submitted a response to the consultation.
 To view the ELUK response click below:

-Following the public consultation, a summary of responses was published in October 2019, containing updates to the UK Marine Strategy.
+Following the public consultation, in October 2019 a summary of responses and updates UK Marine Strategy Part One were published.

 MSUK Part Two 2020: monitoring programmes